-It’s during this second stage that all of the ego lines flare into center stage:
+It’s during this second stage that the ego lines flare into center stage:

-- You’re only with him because he makes you feel safe.
+- You’re only with them because he makes you feel safe.

-- You don’t really have relationship anxiety; you just don’t want to be with her.
+- You don’t really have relationship anxiety; you just don’t want to be with them.

 - Now that you’re calm, clearly this is evidence that your truth is that you want to leave.